KaiXiechaoren/KaiXiechaoren.github.io/_pages/about.md

 <span class='anchor' id='News'></span>
 # 🔥 News
+- *2026.09*: &nbsp;🎉🎉 Our paper **"Evolutionary games in LLM-agent societies: Early milestones and perspectives"** has been accepted by Chaos, Solitons and Fractals (🏆 **Top Journal, CAS Tier 1**)
 - *2026.05*:  Our paper **"Reinforcement learning in evolutionary game theory: a brief review of recent developments"** has been recognized as an ESI Hot/Highly Cited Paper worldwide (JCRQ1, CAS Tier 2).
 - *2025.11*:  Our paper **"Reputation in public goods cooperation under double Q-learning protocol"** has been recognized as an ESI Highly Cited Paper worldwide (JCRQ1, CAS Tier 2).
 - *2025.11*:  Our paper **"Ensemble Adaptive Libraries and Inner-Product Sparse Regression for Robust Nonlinear Dynamics Discovery"** has been accepted by Applied Mathematics and Computation (JCRQ1, CAS Tier 2).
 - *2025.08*:  Our paper **"Reinforcement learning in evolutionary game theory: a brief review of recent developments"** has been accepted by Applied Mathematics and Computation (JCRQ1, CAS Tier 2).
 - *2025.07*:  Our paper **"The regulation of good and evi promotes cooperation in public goods game"** has been recognized as an ESI Highly Cited Paper worldwide (JCRQ1, CAS Tier 2).
 - *2025.07*:  Our paper **"Co-evolution mechanism in networked snowdrift game with large connection range"** has been accepted by Physica A: Statistical Mechanics and its Applications (JCRQ1, CAS Tier 2)